schmisev/pitchscript/README.md

 -------
 Note/chord syntax:

-- Notes/chords are written with
+Notes/chords are written with
 - a root note (lowercase letters a-g)
 - opt: increments sharp (#) or flat (&)
-- opt: absolute octave (ignores global reference octave) (numbers [0-9]+)
+- opt: absolute octave (ignore global reference octave, forcing absolute octave) (numbers [0-9]+)
 - opt: chord prefix (') and chord shape (e.g. maj7)
-- opt: inversion prefix (/) and inversion pivot (lowercase letters a-g) (when the pivot is in the chord, the chord is inverted so the pivot becomes the lowest note; when it is not, it is shifted one octave down,making it a bass note)
+- opt: inversion prefix (/) and inversion pivot (lowercase letters a-g) (when the pivot is in the chord, the chord is inverted so the pivot becomes the lowest note; when it is not, it is shifted down one octave, making it a bass note)

-In order to add notes and chords to the writehead, they are just written in sequence without being interupted by timing commands.
+In order to add notes and chords to the write head, they are just written in sequence without being interupted by timing commands.
 Else the writehead is overwritten.

 Examples:
 - c4        adds pitch value 48 to the write head